 Germans Debate The Cost Of Keeping A Eurozone

-Within weeks, Europe's spreading debt crisis will force Germany to decide on one of the most critical questions in the continent's postwar history: will currency union be strengthened or weakened?
+Within weeks, Europe's spreading debt crisis will force Germany to decide on one of the most critical questions in the Continent's postwar history: Will currency union be strengthened or weakened?

 Germany, with the biggest and healthiest economy, has to make the call, and this has prompted a fierce national debate.

-The 17 European countries that use the euro as their common currency have such widely varying debt burdens that they cannot survive as a single "eurozone" unless the strongest rescue the weakest.
+The 17 European countries that use the euro as their common currency have such widely varying debt burdens that they cannot survive as a single eurozone unless the strongest rescue the weakest.

-The cost of that intervention, however, could conceivably approach a trillion euros ($1.45 trillion) and would necessarily involve a major shift in governance authority from individual states to the European power center in Brussels.
+The cost of that intervention, however, could conceivably approach 1 trillion euros ($1.45 trillion) and would necessarily involve a major shift in governance authority from individual states to the European power center in Brussels.

 Without Germany's wealth and credit standing, nothing can happen.
 But for Germany to give its blessing to a eurozone rescue mission, German leaders would have to compromise on core principles of thrift and sovereignty that until now they have fiercely defended.